What you’ll find here

 A second operational effort I took care of was career ladders, because hiring was continually on the struggle bus without it.
 Our job titles were for developers and we didn’t have a way to talk about career planning with our teams or candidates.

-So I found the right person, got a crash course in career ladders from HR, and built out a career track for information architecture, visual design and user experience.
+So I found the right person, got a crash course in career ladders from HR, and built out the first of three comprehensive career ladders I would build in my career for information architecture, visual design and user experience.

 Third, I had to sort out our engagement model.

-With our teams working in remote locations, and the way creative work happened in bursts followed by a lot of waiting, the “butt-in-seat” model of tying a name to a contract and location wasn’t going to work for us.
+With our teams working in remote locations, and the way creative work happened in bursts followed by a lot of waiting, the “butt-in-seat” model of tying a name to a contract and location wasn’t going to work.

 We needed work to flow around the studio so that one person wasn’t over-allocated while others sat around and waited for something to do.